HiSAM Sculpture Garden

 TEMPORARILY CLOSED during building renovation work

-For your safety, the HiSAM Sculpture Garden is closed to the public as of July 18, 2017 (with the exception of First Friday events), and will re-open in later in 2017
+For your safety, the HiSAM Sculpture Garden is closed to the public as of July 18, 2017.

 The HiSAM Sculpture Garden was once a recreational area that featured a large swimming pool and bleachers.
 This area has now been transformed to serve again as an urban oasis.
 It retains elements that evoke memories of the pool, offering pathways for discovery and sites for reflection.
 Here in the Sculpture Garden the building, selected plantings, and works of art merge to form a multi-faceted environment that will delight all the senses.